maximgeller/projects/web-app-flask/tutorial.md

 @app.route("/") # this route is the default one def home():
-	return "Hello World!"
+	return "My name is Max!"

 if  __name__  ==  "__main__":
 	app.run(debug=True)
 ```
-This is the barebones structure of the web app.
+This is the bare bones structure of the web app.
+We set the default landing page to above a function called `home` that just returns a string.
+At the bottom, you'll see that a conditional that w

 ## Making Our Own Pages
 ## Add CSS!